Table of Contents

-- Acid rain kills their gametes affecting the life cycles and productivity.
-Death or their inability to increase in numbers causes severe ecosystem imbalances.
+- Acid rain kills their gametes affecting the life cycles and productivity (ecosystem imbalances).

 Effect on terrestrial life

-- Acid rain damage cuticle of plant leaves resulting etiolation (pale and weak) of foliage.
-This in turn reduces photosynthesis.
+- Acid rain damage cuticle of plant leaves and reduces photosynthesis.

-- Acidic medium promotes leaching of heavy metals like aluminum, lead and mercury.
+- Acidic medium promotes leaching of heavy metals like aluminium, lead and mercury.
 Such metals when percolate into ground water affect soil micro flora/fauna.

 - Other indirect effects of acid rain on wildlife are loss or alteration of food and habitat resources.

-- pH determines the proliferation of any microbial species in a particular environment and the rate at which it can produce.
+- pH determines the proliferation of any microbial species.

-- So after a long run of acid rain, microbial species in the soil and water shift from bacteria-bound to fungi-bound and cause an imbalance in the micro flora.
+- So, microbial species in the soil and water shift from bacteria-bound to fungi-bound.

-- This causes a delay in the decomposition of soil organic material, and an increase in fungal disease in aquatic life and forests.
+- This causes a delay in the decomposition of soil organic material.

 Effect on buildings, monuments and materials